emilgras/simple-flask/README.md

 * A Mac, Windows or Linux machine
 * Some coding experince
-* Some or little knowledge of python
-* Some or little knowledge og Flask
-* Some or little knowledge of Docker
+* Little knowledge of python, Flask, Docker and Git
-* Some or little knowledge og Git
-* Basic usage of the terminal (command line)
+* Basic understanding of using the command line

 ## Requirements